In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

 (Tag cloud set to display tags)

-(Tag cloud displaying categories)
+(Tag cloud set to display WordPress categories)

 To learn more about using post tags in WordPress, see this tutorial:

-How To Configure The WordPress Archives Section In The Blog Sidebar
+Configure The Archives Section

-As you continue publishing new posts in WordPress, your older posts begin to get pushed further down the chronological list and become less visible to users.
+As you continue publishing new posts in WordPress, your older posts begin to get pushed further down the chronological list and become less visible to site users.
 Your content is still there, it’s just not as visible.

 (Archives Widget)